-EN 14988: 2017 Children's high chairs Dart 1.
-Cafaty requirements +A1:2020 Children's high chairs - Part 1: Safety requirements
+EN 14988: 2017 Children's high chairs - Part 1: Safety requirements +A1:2020 Children's high chaits - Fait 1.
+Safety requirements

-^{} Tests performed according to EN 14988:2017 are accepted until 2025-12-31.
+\ Tests performed according to EN 14988:2017 are accepted until 2025-12-31.

-1.1.4.6 Partitions

-The following standards establish the requirements that a partition for educational institutions should meet.
-The requirements cover stand-alone partitions.
-Declaring the equivalent sound-absorbing area and screen damping according to section 1.6 Acoustics is optional.

-EN 1023-2:2000 Office furniture - Screens - Part 2: Mechanical safety requirements

-1.1.4.7 Sound absorbents

-The following requirements apply for measuring and calculating a sound absorbent's acoustic performance.
-Products that are declared in Acoustic Facts fulfil the requirements listed in the specification.
-Acoustic performance data reported according to this specification can be used for calculating and dimensioning a room's acoustic performance.

-In "Guide för ljudabsorbenter" ("Guide for sound absorbents") at www.mobelfakta.se there are recommended minimum values for sound absorption capacity.
+- Is establish the requirements that a partition for educational institutions should meet.
+The and-alone partitions.
+Declaring the equivalent sound-absorbing area and screen damping according to a optional.
+EN 1023-2:2000 Office furniture - Screens - Part 2: Mechanical safety requirements bsorbents hents apply for measuring and calculating a sound absorbent's acoustic performance.
+Products that ic Facts fulfil th e r equire ments liste d in the specification.
+Acoustic performance data reported fication can be used for calculating and dimensioning a room's acoustic performance. values for sound absor Administrative Service Sound absorbing area The below-specified st absorbent shall be rep In "Guide för ljudabsorbenter" ("Guide for sound absorbents") at www.mobelfakta.se there are recommended minimum values for sound absorption capacity.
 Procuring organisations such as Kammarkollegiet (The Legal, Financial and Administrative Services Agency) use these recommended levels in their procurements.

-Sound absorbing area

-The below-specified standards for measuring and calculating acoustic performance the sound absorbing area of the sound absorbent shall be reported in the form of a diagram.
+Sound absorbing area The below-specified standards for measuring and calculating acoustic performance the sound absorbing area of the sound absorbent shall be reported in the form of a diagram.
 Complete documentation on performed measurements and calculations in accordance with the standards above shall be kept available.

-The requirements cover individual sound absorbents and larger composite surfaces (> 10m2) with several sound absorbents.
+The requirements cove er individual sound absorbents and larger composite surfaces (> 10m ) with several sound absorbents.
 EN ISO 354:2003 Measurement of sound absorption in a reverberation room.
-Individual items are evaluated in accordance with the Swedish standard: ISO 20189:2019 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements Larger surfaces (>10m2) made up of multiple objects should be evaluated in accordance with the Swedish and international standard: SS-EN ISO 11654:1997 Acoustics - Sound absorbents for use in buildings - Rating of sound absorption
+Individual items are ev Individual items are evaluated in accordance with the Swedish standard: ISO 20189:2019 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements Larger surfaces (>10m standard: ) made up of multiple objects should be evaluated in accordance with the Swedish and international SS-EN ISO 11654:1997 Acoustics - Sound absorbents for use in buildings - Rating of sound absorption